DeePC-Hunt: Data-enabled Predictive Control Hyperparameter Tuning via Differentiable Optimization: Numerical Simulation: landing a VTVL vehicle

 Two DeePC-Hunt policies are evaluated, both using the same offline training data \(w_d\) to construct the Hankel matrices in \eqref{eq:DeePC}.
 One policy optimizes \(\lambda\) using model A to define \(\pi^{\lambda_A}\), while the other uses model B to define \(\pi^{\lambda_B}\).
 Both policies employ the DeePC formulation in \eqref{eq:DeePC} with the regularization function in \eqref{eq:regulariser}, setting \(Q = \textrm{diag}(100,10,5,1,3000,30)\), \(R = \textrm{diag}(0.01,0.01,0.01)\), \(\Tf = 10\), \(\Tini = 1\), input constraints \(\mathcal{U} = U^{\Tf}\) and output constraints \(\mathcal{Y} = (X \times Y \times \mathbb{R}^2 \times \Theta \times \mathbb{R})^{\Tf}\) where \(X = [0,33.33]\), \(Y = [0,26.66]\), \(\Theta = [-0.61,0.61]\) and \(U = [0,16118.5] \times [0,322.37] \times [-0.26,0.26]\).
 For the DeePC-Hunt training routine described in \algorithmref{alg:deepc}, we initialize \(\lambda_0 = (50,50,1000)\), set \(N_{\text{iter}} = 100\), \(N = 20\), \(B = 1\), \((\eta^{\text{max}},\eta^{\text{min}},\beta,\alpha) = (10^2,10^{-3},1.2,0.5)\), and \(\Lambda = [10^{-5}, 10^5]^3\).
 Upon termination, the optimized parameters are \(\lambda_A = (49.84, 8.36, 1000.05)\) for model A and \(\lambda_B = (27.475, 2.128, 946.05)\) for model B.

 Training data is collected by applying a persistently exciting input trajectory \(u_{\text{d}} \in \mathbb{R}^{mT}\) of length \(T \in \mathbb{N}\) to the VTVL vehicle and recording the corresponding output trajectory \(y_{\text{d}} \in \mathbb{R}^{pT}\).
 The input trajectory is a Pseudo-Random Binary Sequence (PRBS) sequence starting from an equilibrium point \(y_{\text{eq}} \in \mathbb{R}^p\).
-Figure \ref{fig:landing_figs} illustrates the performance of the DeePC-Hunt policies.
-Both policies demonstrate nearly identical trajectories, even with model inaccuracies, highlighting the robustness of DeePC-Hunt.
+Figure \ref{fig:landing_figs} illustrates that both DeePC-Hunt policies demonstrate nearly identical trajectories, even with model inaccuracies, highlighting the robustness of DeePC-Hunt.